Generative Language Models on Nucleotide Sequences of Human Genes: Experiments and Results

 The method followed was like the following.
 Firstly, some hyperparameters such as the number of samples to obtain for the dataset and the maximum number of changes to be applied to a selected real gene, are determined.
 We selected the first as 1000.
 For the second, we experimented with three different values, which are 1, 5, and 10 to see how the performance changes according to this parameter.
 Lastly, since the process contains random number generation, a random seed was used to obtain reproducible results.
 For that part, we, again, used three different seeds to be able to use the general behavior.

 After determining hyperparameters, for each selected sample from the test set, the number of changes to apply was selected, which is between 1 and the maximum number of changes (both inclusive) with equal probability.
-Then for each change, an option among four different candidates was chosen with equal probability.
-These options were adding a new randomly chosen nucleotide to a random position, deleting an arbitrary position in the sequence, changing the nucleotide on a randomly selected position to another one, and swapping randomly chosen two adjacent nucleotides which do not have the same type.
+Then for each change, an option among three different candidates was chosen with equal probability.
+These options were adding a new randomly chosen nucleotide to a random position, deleting an arbitrary position in the sequence, and changing the nucleotide on a randomly selected position to another one.
 The described operations are visualized in Figure~\ref{fig:mutationoperations} and the mentioned algorithm is also described in Figure~\ref{fig:alg}.

 \begingroup

 \endgroup

 \begingroup